Why am I deconstructing my faith?

 Something happened that should not have happened.
 Abuse, coverup, neglect, manipulation.
 The harder version of this story is when the harm came from inside the system, and the system protected itself instead of you.

 You grew up.
 Faith taught to a child has a shape suited to a child.
 Some of that shape needs to come apart for an adult's faith to take its place.
-First Corinthians 13:11 puts it plainly: "When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
+Paul (an early Christian writer who wrote about a third of the New Testament — the second part of the Christian Bible), in a letter to Christians in Corinth, put it this way: "When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put the ways of childhood behind me."
 Some deconstruction is exactly this process, mid-flight.

 If one or more of these is what is happening to you, it is not a malfunction.
 It is a specific, namable thing.